 Whatever it is for your guests, you’ll want to entice them with the promise of useful information.
 Without that, why would they click and read?

-Then we have the skimmers.
-You have hope of reaching the skimmers!
+This tip is aimed at the skimmers.
 These folks are simply time-poor, maybe distracted, and likely overwhelmed.
 Who among us can’t relate?

 They also tend to be skilled at glancing at your guidebook to find the information that they’re looking for in the moment.

 Your job is to help them with that.

 The most clever example we’ve seen of a skimmer-friendly strategy is from a manager in Kuala Lumpur.
 They ingeniously included a TL;DR section in their guidebook.